LiskArchive/lips/proposals/use_base32_encoding_of_long_hash_of_pubkey_plus_checksum_for_address.md

 #### The Encoding Function

 The encoding function which maps each 5-bit string to a character of the alphabet was chosen in the way to have few bit inversions for some error types that are expected to be common.
 As the checksum is optimized for detecting low numbers of bit inversions, the probability of detecting more than 4 errors of these types increases.
-The types of error considered are
+The types of error considered are:

 1. mistyping a character by a left or right adjacent character on the keyboard, and
 2. mistyping a character by a similar looking character.

 Errors of the first kind were given a priority.
 The 32-bit [Gray code](https://en.wikipedia.org/wiki/Gray_code) was used to ensure that two elements of the alphabet that are in the same row and adjacent on a QWERTY keyboard differ in exactly one bit.
-In fact, all possible permutations of the contiguous rows of the QWERTY keyboard consisting of elements from the alphabet, i.e. the rows
+In fact, all possible permutations of the contiguous rows of the QWERTY keyboard consisting of elements from the alphabet, i.e. the rows:

 ```
 23456789, qwertyu, op, asdfghjk, zxcvbnm
 ```

 fulfil this condition when their concatenation is mapped to the Gray code.
 Moreover, using the reversed rows and rotations of the concatenations fulfils the same condition.
 Hence, all these different orderings were considered, and the one that is the best with respect to the second kind of error was chosen.
-More precisely, the bit representations of any of the pairs<sup>&#8224;</sup>
+More precisely, the bit representations of any of the pairs<sup>&#8224;</sup>:

 ```
 (b, 6), (g, q), (g, 9), (q, 9), (s, 5), (v, u), (z, 2), (q, p), (r, v)
 ```

 should differ in at most two bits, and the number of pairs differing in two bits should be as small as possible.
 The lowest number of pairs differing in two bits is 7.
 In fact, there are 40 different orderings that fulfil this number.
 The encoding function `f` defined in the
 [specification](#encoding) is just a random choice from these 40 possibilities.

 ### Prefix